Skip to main content

 • maxValidatorExitRequestsPerReport - max number of exit requests allowed in report to ValidatorsExitBusOracle from OracleReportSanityChecker.getOracleReportLimits().

-• VALIDATOR_DELAYED_TIMEOUT_IN_SLOTS - A parameter from from OracleDaemonConfig contract used to calculate validators going to exit.
+• VALIDATOR_DELAYED_TIMEOUT_IN_SLOTS - A parameter from OracleDaemonConfig contract used to calculate validators going to exit.

 • NODE_OPERATOR_NETWORK_PENETRATION_THRESHOLD_BP - - A parameter from OracleDaemonConfig that is taken into account when determining the penetration of the operator into the network.